-Filling the Fresh Water Tank
+Method 1 - Filling the Fresh Water Tank Through City Fill Connection

 Always fill the fresh water tank at an approved potable water filling facility or a known purified drinking water source.

-The tank is filled through the city water connection (Fresh Water Inlet), water hose reel (if equipped), or the fresh water fill port on the water tank itself (remove carpeted panel in first passenger side compartment to access).
+The tank is filled through the City Water Connection (Fresh Water Inlet) located inside the water service center.

-The Fresh Water valve routes the water from the city water hose to the fresh water tank for filling.
+The Fresh Water valve (located in the water service center) routes the water form the city water hose to the fresh water tank for filling.

-1. Attach a hose from a city water faucet to the city water connector (Fresh Water Inlet) in the water service center or the fresh water fill port on the water tank itself (remove carpeted panel in first passenger side compartment to access), or pull a sufficient amount of hose from the water hose reel (if equipped) and attach to an external city water faucet.
+1. Attach hose from a city water faucet to the Fresh Water Inlet or pull a sufficient amount of hose from the Water Hose Reel (located in the water service center) and attach to an external city water faucet.